statechannels/go-nitro/docs/protocol-tutorial/0060-funding-a-channel.md

 );
 ```

+1. This magic value declares that this is a native token deposit (e.g. ETH).

-Otherwise, if we are depositing ERC20 tokens, we must remember to [`approve`](https://docs.openzeppelin.com/contracts/2.x/api/token/erc20#IERC20-approve-address-uint256-) the NitroAdjudicator for enough tokens before making the deposit.
+Otherwise, if we are depositing ERC20 tokens, we must remember to [`approve`](https://docs.openzeppelin.com/contracts/2.x/api/token/erc20#IERC20-approve-address-uint256-) the NitroAdjudicator for enough tokens before making the deposit, and then call deposit with the ERC20 token contract address as the first parameter (instead of the zero address).

 ### Outcome priority